CafeteriaGuild/DeepMobLearning-Refabricated/README.md

 Deep Mob Learning: Refabricated is a parallel version of Deep Mob Learning Minecraft Mod (originally authored by [xt9](https://github.com/xt9/DeepMobLearning)) made to Fabric Mod Loader.

 The main theme of this mod (by "this" I mean the version you can find in this repository) is providing cool ways to acquire mob loot.
-I also have a lot of other plans to implement here and give the mod other purposes too, but since the current stage of the mod is pre-pre-pre-pre alpha thats all I have to offer for now :/
+I also have a lot of other plans to implement here and give the mod other purposes too, but since the current stage of the mod is beta thats all I have to offer for now :/

 ## Xt9's Version
 This project is a rework of the original Deep Mob Learning mod, authored by [xt9](https://github.com/xt9/DeepMobLearning).